MechanicalCoder/nextjs-blog/posts/the_invisible_man.md

 ---
-title: 'The Invisible Man By H.G.Wells'
+title: 'The Invisible Man by H.G.Wells'
 date: '2020-08-02'
 ---